MicrosoftDocs/win32/desktop-src/WinAuto/tools.md

 # Tools

 You can use the following tools for testing Microsoft Active Accessibility implementations.
-For more information about the testing tools, see [Testing Tools](testing-tools.md).
+For more information about the testing tools, see [Testing for accessibility](accessibility-testingtools.md).